kyeePi/HubSpotHacks/Creating Multi-Select User Properties/Guide.md

 - HubSpot Private App with the scope of `crm.schemas.{object}.write`

 ##### Create Request in Postman
-1. Open Postman, select your Environment and Collection, click "New" and click "HTTP".
+1. Open Postman, select your Environment and Collection, click "New" and click "HTTP"!

 ![[step-1.png]]